 - The earliest forms of the legend of Robin Hood sprang up during his reign.

-- The Magna Carta would be tied to his name, and from the royal point of view it was a loss.
+- The Magna Carta will always be tied to his name, and from the royal point of view it was a loss.

 - When it was reissued in 1225, after the new king Henry III, John’s son, reached his majority, it was nailed to church doors and displayed in every town.